Wapiti08/Wapiti08/README.md

 🤝 **Collaboration:**
 I’m open to research and open-source collaborations in **AI + Cybersecurity**, especially in:
-- Software Supply Chain Defence
+- Software Supply Chain Defence (Both Software and AI, MCP)
 - Machine Learning Security
 - Threat Intelligence and Graph-based Detection